 2. WEAN YOURSELF OF CHEMICAL DEPENDENCY

-Chemicals can make life easier.
-And they are hard to give up.
+Chemicals make life easier.
+And they can be hard to give up.
 The obvious culprits like herbicides and fertilizers are only part of the problem.
 Many of the products we have at home contain additives that are harmful to our planet.
-And let’s face it, buying “green” isn’t always so fun to do.
+And let’s face it, buying “green” isn’t always fun to do.

 On Earth Day, take stock of your bad habits and choose at least one offending product to cut from your life.